Smart Contracts

 Welcome to the LUKSO Smart Contracts documentation!

-codebase is modular, with each LSP standard and features implemented in separate contracts.
-This allows smart contract developers to "pick and choose" the contracts for the requirements and behaviors they need for their protocols and applications.
+Each LSP standard and features are implemented in separate contracts under their own package.
+This allows developers toΒ "pick and choose"Β the contracts for the requirements and behaviours they need for their protocols and applications.
+The @lukso/lsp-smart-contracts package also contains all the LSPs implementations listed below.

 This modular design also helps in making the codebase easier to navigate and understand for developers using it.